-I made beef and chicken satay grilled on hardwood charcoal this afternoon.
-I will keep them in the refrigerator until we all get together after church tomorrow.
+I made beef and chicken satay grilled on hardwood charcoal.
 I bought Trader Joe's peanut sauce, but these satays are so flavourful that you don't even need the sauce!
 I took a couple of 'authentic' recipes and just eliminated the hard to find ingredients.
 It makes no difference to the enjoyment of these satays.

 3 t whole coriander seeds